yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 A node is an elasticsearch instance/process.
 One bare-metal machine can run multiple nodes (should config diff transport and publish ports).

+An *eligible node* refers to a node that can hold or manage a specific type of shard, whether it's a primary shard or a replica shard.

 Reference: https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html

 ### Master Node